darylhjd/mangadesk/README.md

 ## Uninstall ❌

-To uninstall, simply delete the executable and its related folders and files (namely, the `usr` folder).
+To uninstall, simply delete the executable and its related folders and files.

 Your downloads will not be removed by deleting the executable.